We advise to first read this short guide, and then optionally follow up with a framework specific guide.

 </form>

-Nothing happens yet because we also have to register the <file-pond> custom element.
+Nothing happens because we have yet to register the <file-pond> custom element so the browser knows how to deal with it.

 3. Register the custom element